Library of the Chathams Seed Library

 You may be asking, “How can you ‘borrow’ seeds?”
 The basic idea of the Seed Library is that we provide non-GMO, heirloom seeds that you sign out.
 Then you plant the seeds and once it is time to harvest your crop we ask that you save some seeds (using the proper techniques for whatever seeds you borrowed) and return them to the library to share with others.

 How to Borrow Seeds:

-The seed library is located near the Information Desk.
+The seed library is located in a card catalog near the Information Desk.
 Seed packets are arranged alphabetically by the name of the vegetable or fruit, then alphabetically by the variety name.

 An example would be: